 In verse 3, one has to be creative with פְּלֹנִ֖י אַלְמוֹנִֽי - it sort of means phoney baloney, or some such phrase.
 David's whole speech is, This is something I will say words about and you will be impressed but they don't mean anything and you won't find out till it is too late for you.

 The play on impurity (vv 5-7) is curious.
-The word כלי can be glossed as equipment (such as a sword v 9), or inner pouch (compare 1 Samuel 17 and where David kept his stones), or it may be a vessel or a pot or a person's 'vital centre' (Psalms 7:10, 16:7, 26:2).
+The word כלי can be glossed as instrument [I have removed equipment as a gloss] (such as a sword v 9), or inner pouch (compare 1 Samuel 17 and where David kept his stones), or it may be a vessel or a pot or a person's 'vital centre' (Psalms 7:10, 16:7, 26:2).
 This last never fails to remind me of the British Stage where on our first visit to England in 1978 we heard the memorable phrase "Stop me vitals!" in a restoration comedy.

 וִיהוֹנָתָ֖ן בָּ֥א הָעִֽיר